Hexagon AB

 Hexagon AB is a multinational industrial technology company.
 Headquartered in Stockholm, Sweden, and publicly traded on the Nasdaq Stockholm exchange, the company since 2000 has had a particular focus on measuring technology and geospatial tools and software.
 After its founding, between 2000 and 2022, Hexagon completed more than 170 acquisitions, and it is the parent company of Leica Geosystems and Infor EAM, among other subsidiaries.
-With around 24,000 employees, Hexagon's revenue in 2023 was US$5.5 billion, while assets were $18.1 billion.
+With around 24,000 employees, the company reported net sales of approximately 3.7 billion EUR and total assets of 17.1 billion in 2025.